 "I'm trying to keep kids out of systems because we were all young and stupid once and we made bad decisions but we got a second chance, you know. [...]
-It's important work.
-It's important work to help people get better and to let them steer where they are going because i think we have a unique perspective, we help people choose what's best for them or we chose something else.."
+It's important work to help people get better and to let them steer where they are going because I think we have a unique perspective, we help people choose what's best for them or we chose something else.."
 "People with lots of experience that really care about who they serve.
 They're always going the extra mile.
 If we don't have something let's find it."
 "The way that we operate in this building, I have so many people who have so much experience in different social services that if I get stuck, I can walk down the hall."
-"I didn't ever find another place that I liked as much [...]
+"I didn't ever find another place that I liked as much. [...]
 It's the best work.
 I think the work that we do makes a difference.
-I think it makes a big difference and I think our staff they to do the job well as most people do have to have a lot of skills to do it and they intervene in crises in schools and they reach a lot of kids and families who are in danger of not being able to stay in their home, finish their education, not hurt themselves.
-People are first responders really.
+I think it makes a big difference and I think our staff they to do the job well. [...]
+[T]hey reach a lot of kids and families who are in danger of not being able to stay in their home, finish their education, not hurt themselves.
+[Our] people are first responders really.
 It's an honor to support them in the work that we do."
 "We never strayed from the mission of caring for families and children."
 "The work comes first and the families and children come first."
 "I'm really passionate about making an impact in someone's life before it's too late."
 "I've worked four different programs and I've enjoyed each and every experience with that program."
 "I love working with youth.
 People will tell you, I absolutely love working with youth."
 "If a kid says they need help, no matter if it's a parent, whether it's a staff person who has a kid who needs help, or just a kid in the community - I'm there to try to help you find those resources.
 And I love that about my job."
 "I feel like what I do makes a difference."
 "I've got a great team!"